Melbourne tram route 16

-Melbourne tram route 16 is operated by Yarra Trams on the Melbourne tram network from Melbourne University to Kew.
-The 20.2 kilometre route is operated out of Malvern depot with Z and D1 class trams.
+Melbourne tram route 16 is a tram route on the Melbourne tramway network serving the city of Melbourne in Victoria, Australia.
+Operated by Yarra Trams, the route is coloured light yellow and extends from Melbourne University to Kew over 20.2 kilometre of double track via Swanston Street, St Kilda Road, Fitzroy Street, The Esplanade, Balaclava Road and Glenferrie Road.
+It is serviced out of Malvern depot utilising Z and D1 class trams.

 History

 Route 16 was first allocated to the line between the City (Swanston Street) and St Kilda Beach on 26 April 1936 following the electrification of the Brunswick cable tram line.
 Prior to that, trams on the northern section of Sydney Road would run via Swanston Street to the southern suburbs.
 Route 16 ran the service between Coburg and St Kilda Beach.
 After 1936, trams traditionally terminated at the Victoria Street terminus, but following an accident in 1991, trams instead terminated at the Queensberry Street crossover.
 Due to congestion during peak hours at the crossover, some trams continued north to Melbourne University.
 Finally on 17 January 1996, a permanent shunt was built at Melbourne University.
 From then on, route 16 trams were altered run full-time to Melbourne University.
 Traditionally, Route 16 ran between St Kilda Beach to a City terminus along Swanston Street, but most services would in fact continue north to Moreland as route 15.
 However, following the elimination of shared depot routes on 2 April 1995, route 15 was discontinued, and routes 16 and 22 were amended to run full-time.
 On 16 October 2004, route 16 was amalgamated with route 69 to run between Melbourne University and Kew (Cotham Road) via St Kilda Beach.